Skip to main content

 One method that organizations have attempted to recognize and manage this weakness is security awareness training.
 Security awareness training typically consists of a number of repetitive training modules, and recurring tests/quizzes on a variety of exploitation tactics commonly used by hackers.

-At Packetlabs, our objective-based penetration testing (OBPT) is designed to cover all of the most common, and uncommon, methods of exploitation considered and utilized by malicious parties.
+At Packetlabs, our Assumed Breach Penetration Testing is designed to cover all of the most common (and uncommon) methods of exploitation considered and utilized by malicious parties.
 Additionally, we offer cybersecurity awareness training that can either be paired with an OBPT, for best results, or considered on an individual basis.

 Packetlabs Company Logo